-Customers are just as eager to share their experiences of great customer service with others as they are about sharing horrible customer experiences, if not more, as they want the experience of their colleagues, friends, and acquaintances to go as smoothly as their own.
+Customers are just as eager to share their experiences of great customer service with others as they are about sharing horrible customer experiences, if not moreso, as they want the experience of their colleagues, friends, and acquaintances to go as smooth as their own.

-Social media makes it easy for customers to quickly spread the word, for better or worse, about any topic at hand so why would anyone risk providing bad customer service knowing they could probably lose future customers due to that inattention to detail?
+Social media makes it easy for customers to quickly spread the word, for better or worse, about any topic at hand, so why would anyone risk providing bad customer service knowing they could probably lose future customers due to that desired inattention to detail?

 So customer service is powerful.
 It adds to the experience.
 Great customer service might even provide a more memorable and enjoyable experience than the service that the interaction is actually about.

 So, why would we not like to feel that same satisfaction of service in the everyday?
 Better yet, what if we took the stance that, through our actions, we would treat everyone with whom we interact with great customer service?

 This does not mean actual customers but, instead, others who surround you who are stakeholders or who can benefit from your help and guidance.
 What would that look like?

 Here are a few common factors that make up great customer service that can translate to everyday situations: